ergenekonyigit/wildcat-theme/README.md

 ## Installation

 1. Open Extensions on the sidebar
-2. Search for "wildcat theme"
+2. Search for "wildcat"
 3. Install it
 4. Reload the editor
 5. Press `⌘K + ⌘T`
-6. Pick "wildcat theme" one from the list and hit enter
+6. Pick "wildcat" one from the list and hit enter
 7. Done